 To install PHP in Ubuntu 15.04 simply run the following command:

 Your server should restart Apache automatically after the installation of both MySQL and PHP.
 If it doesn’t, execute this command:

-Congratulation’s!
-You have successfully installed LAMP stack.
-Thanks for using this tutorial for installing LAMP (Linux Apache, MySQL and PHP) in Ubuntu 15.10 system.
-For additional help or useful information, we recommend you to check the official Apache, MySQL and PHP web site.
+Congratulations!
+You have successfully installed the LAMP stack.
+Thanks for using this tutorial for installing LAMP (Linux Apache, MySQL, and PHP) in Ubuntu 15.10 system.
+For additional help or useful information, we recommend you to check the official Apache, MySQL, and PHP web site.